what is focus?

 First, we must consciously choose what it is that we wish to focus on.
 The process of choosing itself can become an exercise in focus, if we wish to deeply consider WHY we would choose to focus on one thing, rather than something else.
 Once we have determined WHAT we wish to focus on, we can begin to develop the capacity to focus.
 This capacity has three dimensions: specificity, singularity, and duration.
 Here’s how to practice focusing.

 Step 1 – Decide specifically what you want to focus on.
 In this example, we will choose what to focus on by using a clear, specific statement: In my next yoga class I will focus on my breath.

-Step 2 – During class, bring the attention to the breath.
+Step 2 – During class, bring your attention to the breath.
 Notice the breath.
 Keep noticing the breath.
 Begin to move your body according to the teacher’s instructions and keep noticing the breath.
 As you move into and out of the postures, continue to notice the breath.

-Step 3 – When you notice that you are not noticing the breath any more, or that you are thinking another thought at the same time that you are thinking about the breath, then in a gentle, friendly way, bring your attention back to the breath, only the breath.
+Step 3 – When you notice that you are not noticing the breath any more, or that you are thinking another thought at the same time that you are thinking about the breath, then in a gentle, friendly way, bring your attention back to the breath, and only the breath.
 And continue to notice the breath.

 Step 4 – Repeat Step 3.